 Board and Advisers

-The Centre for Investigative Journalism (CIJ) is a non-profit, registered charity (no.1118602) based at City University London.
+The Centre for Investigative Journalism (CIJ) is a non-profit, registered charity (no.1118602) based Goldsmiths University of London.
 The CIJ was founded in 2003 by working journalists to provide an annual summer school of investigative journalism.
 It was registered as a charity in 2007.

 The organisation grew as it undertook much wider training activities in the UK and abroad and now has four paid staff and offers opportunities for interns.
-The CIJ helped to found and supports the work of the Bureau of Investigative Journalism, also based at City University London.
+The CIJ helped to found and supports the work of the Bureau of Investigative Journalism, which is based at City University London.